jakubfi/ictester/doc/protocol.md

 ## DUT Connect

 This command causes the tester to configure it's pin connections and apply power to the DUT.
 Requires the DUT to be set up first.
+DUT connect starts the test session; tests can be loaded and executed one by one.

 * 1 BYTE: command: `CMD_DUT_CONNECT`